jasp-de/jasp-de/readme.md

 ## What I can do for Your Business

-  🎨 design & code beautiful & fast websites
+  🎨 design & code beautiful fast websites
   🤑 build custom shopify stores & apps
-  🤖 create business automations (chatGPT, gmail, sheets, shopify, zapier, etc - according to your needs)
+  🤖 create business automations (chatGPT, gmail, sheets, shopify, klaviyo, zapier, etc - according to your needs)
   💳 write blockchain smart contracts (ETH, SOL) and setup crypto payments and wallet integration
   📝 develop interactive 3D web applications: showrooms, product customizers, galleries, virtual conferences and more!

-I love using my skills in programming, design, marketing and business development to bring complex creative projects to life!
+I love using my broad skillset to bring creative projects to life!
-Check out my portfolio on my [website.](https://dankylabs.com)
+Lets chat about your project!
+Schedule a [Free Call](https://dankylabs.com/contact) with me.
+Or you can check out my [portfolio.](https://dankylabs.com)

 ---
 ![programmer humor](code.jpg)